 Server security is always essential, especially regarding websites or online businesses that rely on online information.
 But even the best-protected servers can be compromised by brute force attacks.
 In this article, we’ll look at how to protect your server from brute force attacks and give you some pointers to avoid them in the first place.

 AccuWeb Dedicated Server provides multiple antivirus software to protect your server from brute force attacks.
-In addition, we install ClamWin Antivirus at no additional cost, and the default Microsoft Windows Firewall will also be pre-installed.
+In addition, we install Antivirus at no additional cost, and the default Microsoft Windows Firewall will also be pre-installed.

 What is a Brute Force Attack?